openshift-pipelines/pipelines-as-code/docs/content/docs/guide/cli.md

 ### Repository Deletion

-`tkn pac delete repo` -- will delete a Pipelines as Code Repository definition.
+`tkn pac delete repo` -- will delete a Pipelines-as-Code Repository definition.

-You can specify the flag `--cascade` to optionally delete the attached secrets (ie: webhook or provider secret) to the Pipelines as Code Repository definition.
+You can specify the flag `--cascade` to optionally delete the attached secrets (ie: webhook or provider secret) to the Pipelines-as-Code Repository definition.

 {{< /details >}}